 Interested to find out more about how AR creates job opportunities?

-Watch out on our Facebook, Twitter and LinkedIn channels for the full video recording of my talk"Augmented Reality: Job Source or Job Substitute?" at AWE USA in Santa Clara.
+Watch the full video recording of my talk"Augmented Reality: Job Source or Job Substitute?" at AWE USA in Santa Clara.